 Quality traits

 The number of crops for which at least one quality trait (gluten free, grain size, grain shape, grain color, milling quality, eating quality, high mineral content, high oil content, and high seed protein content) improved by the mutant variety was estimated to assess whether, apart from improving the productivity of the crops, the mutant varieties contribute to an improvement in their quality or not.
 As a result of the online survey, it was found that 80% of the mutant varieties reported to have improved at least one quality trait.
-As it can be seen in the figure below, from the 10 crops for which a mutant variety has been developed, 8 have improved at least one quality trait.
-From all the mutant vareities, only Barley and Banana have not improved any quality trait.
+As can be seen in the figure below, from the 10 crops for which a mutant variety has been developed, eight have improved at least one quality trait (and up to seven quality traits in the case of soybean and rice).
+From all the mutant varieties, only Barley and Banana have not improved any quality trait.

 the rubric is unclear: “at least one quality trait improved” doesn’t quite cover the eventuality that 8 out of 10 have “at least one” while some have up to 7 traits improved.
 If we take the rubric literally it could imply a fail because of barley and banana.